 Family Law

-Alimony & Spousal Support
+Alimony and Spousal Support in South Carolina

 SOUTH CAROLINA ALIMONY AND SPOUSAL SUPPORT ATTORNEYS

-HELPING YOU WITH PAYMENT ISSUES
+HELPING YOU WITH ALIMONY PAYMENT ISSUES

 At the law firm of Harvey & Battey, P.A., in Beaufort, South Carolina, we help clients throughout the Lowcountry area understand the laws governing alimony.
-To discuss your specific situation with our attorneys, contact our office.
+To discuss your specific situation with our family law attorneys, contact our office.
 Family Law services are offered on an hourly fee basis.

-HELPING CLIENTS OBTAIN SUPPORT
+HELPING CLIENTS OBTAIN SPOUSAL SUPPORT

-Alimony, which is sometimes referred to as spousal support, is not automatically granted.
-It is determined by a judge, who takes several factors into consideration.
+Alimony is determined by a judge, who takes several factors into consideration.
 These include:

-- The length of the marriage
+• The length of the marriage

-- The age and health of spouses
+• The age and health of spouses

-- Education levels and work history of both parties
+• Education levels and work history of both parties

-- Grounds for the divorce
+• Grounds for the divorce

-- Income disparity
+• Income disparity

 If your soon-to-be former spouse earns a substantially higher income than you do, our attorneys may be able to help you obtain temporary or permanent alimony.
 At the negotiation table or in the courtroom, we will aggressively work to get the financial support you need to begin the next chapter of your life.